POETSII/pstack/README.md

-devices as specified in the [`graph-schema`](https://github.com/POETSII/graph_schema) spec and conforming to an additional (simple and minimal) protocol to govern their communication with the Redis orchestration layer. `pstack` ships with an stand-alone POETS simulator `psim` that doubles as a compliant engine.
+devices as specified in the [`graph-schema`](https://github.com/POETSII/graph_schema) spec and conforming to an additional (simple and minimal) protocol to govern their communication with Redis. `pstack` ships with an stand-alone POETS simulator `psim` that doubles as a compliant engine.

 #### 2. POETS Daemon ([`pd`](pd.py))